stephencgmit/Biometric-Student-System/README.md

 ---------------------
 04/12/18 update
 Some integration of code done so far with mySQL & fingerprint module.
-In proj2019/FingerprintLoginCode/files/examples/ files, I'm using main.py to have a basic functional login system using a r307 fingerprint module on the Raspberry Pi using and developing libraries I researched would work with the RPi.
+In proj2019/FingerprintLoginCode/files/examples/ files, I'm using main.py to have a basic functional login system with a r307 fingerprint module on the Raspberry Pi using and developing libraries I researched would work with the RPi.